four0four/writeups-public/csawq-2015/rev200-hacking-time.md

-I've got a bit of a soft spot, so when I saw this
+I've got a bit of a soft spot for odd/non-x86 challenges, so when I saw this

 ![woo](img/rev200-woo6502.png)